 The wireless technology has been described by GSMA, the mobile network trade body, as delivering three pillars of next-generation connectivity:

-With the sheer amount of data being generated, 5G and artificial intelligence (AI) will need each other.
+With the sheer amount of data being generated, 5G, and artificial intelligence (AI) will need each other.

 Using AI to meet data demands

-One difference 5G will bring is the requirement to co-exist with other technologies that operate in the same frequencies.
+One difference 5G will bring the requirement to co-exist with other technologies that operate in the same frequencies.
 In the past, spectrums have been licensed to network operators in blocks of frequencies, over which they have exclusive use.

 Staying cyber-secure with 5G and AI

 And one area where AI and 5G can successfully work together is in mitigating security risks.
-Developing machine learning in cyber security means machines can learn to detect and neutralize new threats.
+Developing machine learning in cybersecurity means machines can learn to detect and neutralize new threats.

 According to David Yates, VP for product management at Guavus, a Thales company, AI will also play a vital role in improving the service offering of 5G networks.
 "5G will be all about services," he says.

-While utilizing AI doesn't necessarily mean operators are going to start offering their own streaming video platforms, Yates points out there are also other untapped opportunities – particularly when it comes to analytics. "
+While utilizing AI doesn't necessarily mean operators will start offering their own streaming video platforms, Yates points out there are also other untapped opportunities – particularly when it comes to analytics. "

 5G and the future